 Customers churn, bills and expenses don’t.
 If you want your business to grow, you need to make sure that new leads that turn into paying customers come in regularly.

-Don’t worry, though, tips and tactics provided in this post will prove helpful even if you’re building your marketing assets with another tool.
+Note: Throughout the process, we’ll be using the GetResponse Conversion Funnel.
+Don’t worry, though.
+The tips and tactics provided in this post will prove helpful even if you’re building your lead generation funnel using any other tool.

-Bonus: Get our free guide and learn how to generate leads, nurture prospects, and drive conversions.
+Bonus: Get our free guide and learn how to scale your online business with conversion funnels.